GrinnellAppDev/Android-Training-Fall-2018/week3.md

 ![firstpage](https://user-images.githubusercontent.com/20831683/46588014-a510a900-ca5a-11e8-8522-e5c50cb284b3.png)

 - If the user clicks on cat, this is the activity that shows up.
-Do the same should be for each animal.
+Do the same for each animal.

 ![mycatactivity](https://user-images.githubusercontent.com/20831683/46588018-a93cc680-ca5a-11e8-89ad-c3d359e1c5ea.png)